-Figure X Source: Bureau of Economic Analysis GDP Summary
+Figure 33 Source: Bureau of Economic Analysis GDP Summary

-The decrease in GDP is consistent across all MRPC's counties.
-From 2021 to 2022 the only county to surpass the state's growth rate was Osage County.
-In the same period, only one other county had positive GDP growth, Phelps County, and the growth was under 1%.
+In the same period, only one other county had positive GDP growth, Phelps County, and that growth was under 1%.
 Dent and Pulaski Counties experienced a 7.6% and 6.2% decrease in inflation adjusted GDP between 2021 and 2022 respectively.
-Even more concerningly, the economy of Pulaski County was better during COVID-19, and the GDP has fallen by 10% since 2020.
-Pulaski County was the only county in the state with a GDP above \$1 billion to experience a 10% GDP decrease since COVID-19 and Pulaski County experienced the largest raw drop in GDP in the entire state, a drop of \$242,000,000 in GDP.
+Even more concerning, the economy of Pulaski County was better during COVID-19, and the GDP has fallen by 10% since 2020.
+Pulaski County was the only county in the state with a GDP above \$1 billion to experience a 10% GDP decrease since COVID-19, and Pulaski County experienced the largest raw drop in GDP in the entire state, a drop of \$242,000,000 in GDP.
 The drop in GDP was 2.5 times larger than the next highest raw drop in GDP of any Missouri county.
 Pulaski County has had the 13th worst economic recovery since COVID-19 out of all Missouri counties.
 Dent County has experienced a similarly dismal economic performance.
-The economy fell by 8% in the same period and Dent County has had the 17th worst economic recovery of all Missouri counties since COVID-19.
+The economy fell by 8% in the same period, and Dent County has had the 17th worst economic recovery of all Missouri counties since COVID-19.